Stagmomantis californica: Behavior and ecology

 Like all mantids, the California mantis is carnivorous, consuming virtually any other insect it perceives as small enough to be eaten, including other members of its own species.
 Males and females come together to reproduce but otherwise the adults are strictly solitary.
 Nymphs hatch in the spring from hard egg cases laid the previous fall.
 Adults do not overwinter—lifespan is seldom more than one year and usually less than nine months, with females sometimes surviving longer into the winter season than males, presumably allowing the females more time to lay their oothecas on suitable vegetation or rocks before dying.
 Though fast runners, both sexes have wings and are capable of flight (though this form of movement is energy intensive and seldom utilized).
 Males are especially good flyers: the wings of the male extend well beyond the end of the abdomen, whereas those of the female do not extend more than half this distance.
-Males are often attracted to bright lights at night and can sometimes be found swarming around them along with other insects, though as ambush hunters, they fly at night primarily for dispersal and not in search of food-- those swarming around lights are disoriented, behaving as though the light is actually the moon and attempting to fly in a straight line.
+Males are often attracted to bright lights at night and can sometimes be found swarming around them along with other insects, though as ambush hunters, they fly at night primarily for dispersal and not in search of food—those swarming around lights are disoriented, behaving as though the light is actually the moon and attempting to fly in a straight line.

-When the Stagmomantis californica mate, the mount can last for hours.
-Often during or after mating the female S. californica devours the male, allowing the female to have enough protein to create an ootheca.
-All S. californica have sensors near their legs that allow the praying mantis to lose its head and still function.
+When Stagmomantis wheelerii mate, the mount can last for hours.
+Often during or after mating the female S. Wheelerii devours the male, allowing the female to have enough protein to create an ootheca.
+All S. Wheelerii have sensors near their legs that allow the praying mantis to lose its head and still function.